 I got this lovely Miniware TS80 solder iron about a year and a half ago as a gift, and it’s easily become one of my most loved items!
+You can view the products on the official Miniware site.

 It’s quick to heat up to temperature and works like a charm.
 I’ve been using this almost exclusively and haven’t had any issues.